Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: Experiments

-{\bf Log-linear CRF:} This method learns the log-linear parameters of the linear-chain CRF (\ref{likelihood}).
-We implemented both global and local approximate likelihood training methods and tried both $l_1$ and $l_2$ regularizations for the pairwise potential matrix.
-We also applied standardization on the one-hot input vectors.
-The results in all cases were comparable, and provided noticeable improvement over the baseline contextless classifier.
-The local training procedure is much more efficient, because its time complexity is linear in the number of classes, whereas the global training procedure is quadratic in the number of classes.
-Since the number of classes is 972 and the training dataset is large, this significantly affects training time even when applying extensive GPU parallelization to compute the partition function.
-In our experiments, the local training method was about 25 times faster than the global training method, provided the same amount of GPU memory, and as we empirically found, its performance is nearly identical to the globally trained network.
+\minisubsection{Log-linear CRF} This method learns the log-linear parameters of the linear-chain CRF (\ref{likelihood}).
+We implemented both the exact and approximate likelihood training methods and tried both $l_1$ and $l_2$ regularizations for the pairwise potential matrix.
+We also tried whitening the one-hot input vectors.
+The results provided minor improvement over the baseline contextless classifier.